Crazy/Beautiful: Production

 Crazy/Beautiful was directed by John Stockwell, who was interested in casting actress Kirsten Dunst as a self-destructive teenager after seeing her role in The Virgin Suicides.
 Dunst accepted the role because she was tired of playing "sweet" girls.
 She also helped Stockwell convince Disney executives not to tone down the film's language and adult themes.
 Although a nude scene was in the script, it was never filmed because Dunst was 17 years old when she was cast and her mother flatly refused to let her appear nude.
 The film was originally titled "At Seventeen".

-Due to an FCC warning to film studios for showing "unwholesome content [to] kids", Touchstone Pictures mandated significant edits to John Stockwell’s final cut.
+Due to an FCC warning to film studios for showing "unwholesome content [to] kids", Touchstone Pictures mandated significant edits to John Stockwell's final cut.
 Though Crazy/Beautiful was planned as an R-rated film, in an effort to secure a commercial PG-13 rating, Disney ordered Stockwell to cut 35 obscenities, including a sex scene and scenes of Nicole drinking and using drugs.
 Of the cuts, Stockwell said, "We were trying to make a cautionary tale, and we couldn't show the behavior we were trying to caution people away from.”

 Reception

-Crazy/Beautiful opened at #9 at the U.S. box office, taking in $4,715,060 USD during its opening weekend.
-It eventually grossed a worldwide total of $19,937,988 on a $13 million budget.
-Rotten Tomatoes gave it a score of 63% from 99 reviews.
-The critical consensus reads, "The story is not new, but the film gets credit for trying to move away from the genre's cliches.
-Kirsten Dunst and newcomer Jay Hernandez give believable performances".
-Metacritic gave the film a score 61 based on 26 reviews, indicating "generally favorable reviews".
+Box office

+In the United States and Canada, Crazy/Beautiful grossed $16.9 million, with $3.0 million in other territories, for a worldwide total of $19.9 million, against a budget of $13 million.
+It opened at No. 9 its first weekend, its only week in the Top 10 at the domestic box office.